yamrcraft/etl-light/README.md

 ## Build

-Generates an uber jar ready to be used for running as a Spark job:
+Generates an uber jar ready to be used for running as a Spark job (depending on specific use case might require extension, see examples/protobuf as an example for ETL that translates specific protobuf events):

-    $ sbt assembly
+    $ sbt etlite/assembly

 ## Run

-Copy assembly jar and application.conf file into \<deploy folder\>.
+Copy 'etlite' assembly jar and your relevant application.conf file into target folder, e.g. \<deploy folder\>.

 Run in **yarn client** mode (running driver locally):